DSI Readers/Writers

 - set_schema(table_data: list, validation_model=None) None

-Initializes columns in the output_collector and table_cnt.
-Useful in a plugin’s pack_header method.
+Initializes column structure in the output_collector and table_cnt.

 - set_schema_2(collection, validation_model=None) None